 Jack smiled tautly.
-"All right, Curt, I'll see you-"

-Gunfire streaked out from the bank entrance, and Curt heard the slug thump into Jack's back.
+"All right, Curt, I'll see you-" Gunfire streaked out from the bank entrance, and Curt heard the slug thump into Jack's back.
 The shock threw Jack forward against his brother, surprise and disgust mirrored in his one eye, and Curt reached out one-handed to catch and hold him.
 "Don't that beat hell?"
-Jack said, with a wan ironical grin.
-"Tell Rita-" Then he was falling backward, too heavy for Curt's right arm to hold, crashing down across the walk at Curt's feet, with dust spurting up thinly between the sunbleached slats.
+Jack said, with a wan, ironical grin.
+"Tell Rita-" Then he was falling backward, too heavy for Curt's right arm to hold, crashing down across the walk at Curt's feet, with dust spurting up thinly between the sun-bleached slats.
 Jack was dead when he hit the planks, and Curt knew it.
 But there was no time for grief.
 Curt had glimpsed Theron Ware inside the bank doorway, and he raised his gun into line, but Theron faded from sight before Curt could squeeze the trigger.
-Pushing himself off the rack, Curt stepped carefully over Jack's body and started for the entrance, but his legs were weak and erratic and the distance seemed great.
+Pushing himself off the rack, Curt stepped carefully over Jack's body and started for the entrance, but his legs were weak and erratic, and the distance seemed great.
 He had to kill Theron Ware.
-He had to get inside those adobe walls before someone else started shooting at him from the street. . . .
+He had to get inside those adobe walls before someone else started shooting at him from the street.
 Jack was dead.
-He had found Jack only to lose him again, and this time it was final and forever. . . .
-"Tell Rita-" What could he tell Rita?
-Only that Jack was dead.
+He had found Jack only to lose him again, and this time it was final and forever.
 Behind Curt, Ed Gracey had come to crouch down and examine the bodies of Stan Russett and One-Eyed Jakes, while a curious crowd closed in to cluster about the dead men, in defiance of Gracey's profane orders to stand back and show a little human decency and respect.
 When Curt Metheny finally made it into the powder stench of the bank interior, sick enough to vomit but gagging it back, holding it down, Theron Ware was gone.
 The dead lay where they had fallen, Utah Tyrrell on the main floor, Herm Goedert and Bowie Bowden within the enclosure.
-J. A. Cottrell was seated at his desk once more, head clasped in both hands, with the two clerks hovering anxiously over him, apparently unable to do anything to ease, comfort or please the president.
-Barnaby was slumped heavily on the counter, with blood smearing his gray hair, and Curt went straight to him.